sufianrhazi/gooey/README.md

 Calculations act like and can be called as if they were ordinary JavaScript functions.

-When actively used (manually retained, present within mounted JSX, has `onRecalc()` subscribers, or is an active dependency), calculations are memoized which automatically track their dependencies and are recalculated when their dependencies change.
+When actively used (manually retained, present within mounted JSX, has `.subscribe()` subscribers, or is an active dependency), calculations are memoized which automatically track their dependencies and are recalculated when their dependencies change.